fabio-morea/network_visualization/README.md

 # A seminar on visualization of networks and communities
-for students of "Statistican Alanysis of Networks" and PhD students **Date**: 16 / 05 /2023
+for students of "Statistican Alanysis of Networks" and PhD students.

+**Date**: 16 / 05 /2023

 **Author**: Fabio Morea fabio.morea@areasciencepark.it   fabio.morea@phs.units.it

 **Acknowledgments**: this research work is supervided by prof. Domenico De Stefano, within the frame of PhD in Applied Data Science and Artificial Intelligence, at University of Trieste https://adsai.units.it/

 ## topics: